 As the only deep-sea port between Adelaide and Port Phillip it is a major exporting centre for the produce of south-western Victoria and south-eastern South Australia - principally timber and wood chips, mineral sands, grains, livestock and secondary manufactures made in Portland itself.

 Other contributions to the local economy are made by an aluminum smelter (employing 700 people), the fertiliser industry, wool stores, and the fishing industry (focusing particularly on blue fin tuna, crayfish, lobsters, shark, abalone and deep-sea trawling).
-Commercial and recreational fishermen from all across Australia make their way to Portland all-year round.
+Commercial and recreational fishermen from all across Australia make their way to Portland year round.

 Portland has become a renewable energy hub with projects either already taking place or being considered using the following alternative power generation technologies: wind, wave, geothermal, biomass, biochar and LNG.